 Merera Gudina, Ethiopia

 On December 1, 2016, Dr. Merera Gudina, a former political science professor at Addis Ababa University, returned to Ethiopia from Belgium after addressing members of the European Union Parliament about human rights violations and the political crisis in Ethiopia.
 That day, Ethiopian security officers arrested him for “trespassing the state of emergency rules of the country,” and brought him to Maekelawi Prison, where he was reportedly placed in solitary confinement.
 Since his December 2016 arrest, Dr. Gudina has been formally charged with violating several articles of the Federal Democratic Republic of Ethiopia’s Criminal Code, including accusations that he attempted to overthrow Ethiopia’s constitutional order.
 Dr. Gudina has refuted all the charges brought against him in court.
-His most recent hearing was scheduled for July 7, 2017.
+His next hearing is scheduled for October 16, 2017.

 Santiago Guevara, Venezuela